By Nina Josko

 If you’re anything like me, being told that I should do something is never a sufficient enticement for me to actually do it.
 Barring moral obligation, a chore needs to have a fact-based necessity or provide entertainment to be considered.
 As homeowners, we are tasked with a litany of annual maintenance projects that we are supposed to do – cleaning the chimney is the least sexy of all of them.

 One evening I lit a fire just as I had many times.
 Instead of a charming flicker, a flame consumed the hearth and shot up the chimney.
-I doused the blaze and as the soggy logs smoldered, I decided to investigate if there was a reason to have a chimney cleaned.
+I doused the blaze and as the soggy logs smoldered, I decided to investigate if there was a legitimate reason to have a chimney cleaned.

 Turns out there is.

-When combustion happens creating fire, various biproducts remain, (carbon monoxide, creosote, etc.) which a chimney flue vents to the outside.
+When combustion happens creating fire, various byproducts remain, (carbon monoxide, creosote, etc.) which a chimney flue vents to the outside.
 The flue liner creates a draft that pushes hot dirty air out and pulls cold fresh air in.

 Still with me?